itscontained/secret-manager/README.md

 Secret Manager is a set of Kubernetes CRD's and controllers which define a common method of interacting with External SecretStores.
 Hashicorp's Vault is supported as a SecretStore with future support planned for AWS SecretManager and GCP Secret Manager.

+## Inspiration
+This was based on the amazing work done by the godaddy team on [godaddy/kubernetes-external-secrets](https://github.com/godaddy/kubernetes-external-secrets).
+This is meant to reach feature parity and then improve upon that project.

 ## Basic Example